Combining Forecasts under Structural Breaks Using Graphical LASSO

-We consider three choices of the training sample: $m\in\{20,30,40,50\}$, the estimation window is rolled over the test sample to update the estimates in each point of time.
+We consider four choices of the training sample: $R\in\{20,30,40,50\}$, the estimation window is rolled over the test sample to update the estimates in each point of time.
 The optimal number of factors in the forecast errors (denoted as $q$ in equation \eqref{equ1}) is chosen using the standard data-driven method that uses the information criterion IC1 described in \cite{Bai2002}.
 In the majority of the cases the optimal number of factors was estimated to be equal to 1.
-To explore the benefits of using Factor GLASSO and RD-Factor GLASSO for forecast error quantification, we consider several alternative estimators of covariance/precision matrix of the idiosyncratic component in \eqref{equa18}: (1) linear shrinkage estimator of covariance developed by \cite{Ledoit2004} further referred to as Factor LW; (2) nonlinear shrinkage estimator of covariance by \cite{ledoit2017nonlinear} (Factor NLW); (3) POET (\cite{fan2013POET}); (4) constrained $\ell_{1}$-minimization for inverse matrix estimator, CLIME (\cite{cai2011constrained}) (Factor CLIME); (5) nodewise regression developed by \cite{meinshausen2006} (Factor MB).
+To explore the benefits of using FGL and RD-FGL for forecast error quantification, we consider several alternative estimators of covariance/precision matrix of the idiosyncratic component in \eqref{3.11_main}: (1) linear shrinkage estimator of covariance developed by \cite{Ledoit2004} further referred to as Factor LW (FLW); (2) nonlinear shrinkage estimator of covariance by \cite{ledoit2017nonlinear} (Factor NLW or FNLW); (3) POET (\cite{fan2013POET}); (4) constrained $\ell_{1}$-minimization for inverse matrix estimator, CLIME (\cite{cai2011constrained}) (Factor CLIME or FCLIME); (5) nodewise regression developed by \cite{meinshausen2006} (Factor MB or FMB).
 To examine the benefits of imposing sparsity on $\bTheta_{\varepsilon}$ we also include the factor model without sparsity assumption on the idiosyncratic error precision matrix (referred to as Not Sparse) -- this corresponds to imposing $\tau=0$ in \eqref{e7.6}.